hahnlee/pan/README.md

 - Better module system (or better module resolution)
 - ESM modules (for now)
 - Cross platform (for now)
+- Libuv

 # Note
 - This is a POC framework.
-- It only works on Mac OS.
+- It only works on macOS.